NBTA provides many opportunities for members to engage through areas of interest, including volunteering for committees.

 The goals of the professional stewardship quadrant are: (1) to ensure continued use of the Association’s resources in an environment of change; and (2) to promote professional responsibility and encourage professional relationships.

-Receive nominations and determine recipients form the three major NBTA awards.
+Receive nominations and determine recipients form the four major NBTA awards.

 Identify and monitor strategic actions that will support the inclusion of those who represent marginalized communities within the K-12 public education system in NB.